PollyHannah/Phylogenomic-study/README.md

 * [iqtree_species_trees](https://github.com/PollyHannah/Phylogenomic-study/tree/main/iqtree_species_trees)

 ### Review gene trees
+The next step is to review each of the gene trees to select a set of gene which are approproate to concatonate to generate a family, genus and species tree.
+The goal of this step is to remove genomes from gene trees which might obsqure the true relationships between taxa (i.e. genomes on super long branches).
+It's also the step where we and flag genes which might share different histories or for which there is evidence of recombination.
+The genes that are flagged as part of this process tell us interesting information about the evolutionary history of these pathogens, but will not be included in the final family/genus or species tree.

+#### Remove genomes on long branches
 I opened each gene tree file (`.fa.treefile`) in FigTree to identify any further edits I wanted to make to the alignments, based on the tree.
 For the family-level gene trees a few long branches appeared again.
 Previous, I removed sequences on branches >0.9 amino acid substitutions per site.
 This was based on the gene trees generated in Geneious Prime (see section above '4.
 Editing alignments').

 The gene trees based on the new models of evolution included a a handful of branches significantly longer than the other taxa.
 They were all >2 amino acid substitutions per site.
 I went back to the alignments in the directories [`alignments_family_muscle_edited`](https://github.com/PollyHannah/Phylogenomic-study/tree/main/alignments_family_muscle_edited) and [`alignments_family_muscle5_edited_trimmed`](https://github.com/PollyHannah/Phylogenomic-study/tree/main/alignments_family_muscle5_edited_trimmed) and removed the sequences on branches >2 amino acid substitutions per site.
 All the changes i made are included in the section above '4.
 Editing alignments' (see [`alignment_manual_changes.xlsx`](https://github.com/PollyHannah/Phylogenomic-study/blob/main/alignment_manual_changes.xlsx`).

-### Re-run IQTREE
+#### Re-run IQTREE with long branches removed
 I then re-ran IQTREE on the alignments which I edited as outlined above and included in the file [`alignment_manual_changes.xlsx`](https://github.com/PollyHannah/Phylogenomic-study/blob/main/alignment_manual_changes.xlsx`).
 I ran the same script as in the section anove 'Generate gene trees' called `script_TBC_iqtree.sh`.
 I just plonked the updated alignments in a new directory and updated the script to point to the new directory to take as input.
-I then sorted the IQTREE output files using the script above `script_TBC_iqtree.sh`.
-I just updated the script to point it at the new directory generated housing the IQTREE outputs.
+I then sorted the IQTREE output files using the script above `script_TBC_iqtree.sh` (I just updated the script to point it at the new directory generated housing the new IQTREE outputs).

-I replaces the old IQTREE output files, and gene trees in the following directories in this repository:
+I then replaced the old IQTREE output files, and gene trees, in the following directories in this repository:
 **IQTREE ouputs**
 * [iqtree_family](https://github.com/PollyHannah/Phylogenomic-study/tree/main/iqtree_family)
 * [iqtree_genus](https://github.com/PollyHannah/Phylogenomic-study/tree/main/iqtree_genus)